zinabb/alberta-oil-dashboard/README.md

 ## Forecasting

-Two models are used to predict Alberta’s future crude oil production into 2026:
+Two models are used to predict Alberta’s future oil production into 2026:

 - **Simple Linear Regression**
   A trend-based model capturing broad growth direction.